 Another method of ripening green tomatoes is to pull the entire plant from the garden and hang it upside down in a dark area, like your basement.
 Believe it or not, this will work and as the fruit ripens it can be picked straight from the vine.

 Tip: Never store unripened tomatoes in the refrigerator, as cold temperatures will cause them to lose flavor and turn mushy.

 If you live in an area with a short growing season, and you want vine-ripened tomatoes, you’ll have to do a little pre and post season work.

 Spring.
 Get your seeds started indoors 6 to 8 weeks before the first frost — or earlier if you plan to use a greenhouse, cold frame or row covers.
 When planting time arrives, you’ll have healthy, vigorous plants that are ready to go.

 There are a variety of tools for extending the growing season available for purchase or to make for yourself.
-If you have a greenhouse kit, floating row covers, cold frames, Wall O’ Waters, hot caps or grow tunnels, all can be used to create warmer conditions for young tomato plants.
+If you have floating row covers, cold frames, Wall O’ Waters or hot caps all can be used to create warmer conditions for young tomato plants.

 Fall.
 When the weather turns cooler it’s time to prune away many of the leaves on your tomato plants to allow warming sunshine to reach the fruit — it’s the warmth, not the light, that will hasten the fruit’s ripening.
 Also, prune off all flowers that haven’t set fruit.
 This will divert the plants energy to ripening the fruits that already exist.